leeberg/BlueStepper/README.md

 * Debug Output!

 # Todo
+* Made it ACTUALLY easy for regular people to use - especially with out of box windows 10 midi
 * Midi CLock - Even if it's not perfect a slight drifting clock control to control multiple devices could still be useful!
 * Arpeggiator
 * CHORDS!
   * "Easy Chord" - should just be able to tell a step to play a certain chord..
+* More songs

 # Demos
 Here are some classics with some parts that have been sequenced from scratch using BlueStepper and played on real synthesizers